leoisl/LR_EC_analyser/README.md

+# NEWS

+v0.0.10 released.
+Changes:
+* Added long reads connectivity plots;
+* Created a simple report which has plots as static images and has no Gene/Transcript read alignment viewer, making it easily shareable;

+Software currently under development and testing.
+The latest version, found in this main branch, should be stable and working, but some bugs might be expected.

+If you find one, please create an issue in the (https://gitlab.com/leoisl/LR_EC_analyser/issues)[Issues page].

+A pre-print with application of this method can be found at https://www.biorxiv.org/content/early/2018/11/23/476622 .

 # About LR_EC_analyser
 LR_EC_analyser stands for Long Read Error Correction analyser.
-It is a python script that analyses the output of long reads error correctors, like daccord, LoRDEC, LoRMA, MECAT, NaS, PBcR, pbdagcon, proovreads, etc. It does so by running AlignQC (https://github.com/jason-weirather/AlignQC) on the BAMs built by the mapping the output of error correction tools to a reference genome and parsing its output, and creating other custom plots, and then putting all the relevant information in a HTML report.
+It is a python script that analyses the output of long reads error correctors, like LoRDEC, NaS, PBcR, proovread, canu, daccord, LoRMA, MECAT, pbdagcon, etc. It does so by running AlignQC (https://github.com/jason-weirather/AlignQC) on the BAMs built by the mapping the output of error correction tools to a reference genome (using for example gmap or minimap2) and parsing its output, and creating other custom plots, and then putting all the relevant information in a HTML report.
 It also makes use of IGV.js (https://github.com/igvteam/igv.js) for an in-depth gene and transcript analysis.

 # Motivation
-RNA long reads from third generation sequencers like PacBio or ONT are becoming widely used due to the fact that such reads are usually long enough to cover entire transcripts, removing the need for transcriptome assembly and allowing for the discovery of the full transcript structure and long-range exon coupling.
-One of the main issues on using long reads is their high error rates.
-As such, many error correctors were developed in the past few years, that are broadly classified into two categories: non-hybrid (correct long reads using only long reads) and hybrid (correct long reads using short reads).
-However, the big majority of these error correctors are tailored for the genomic context, and transcriptomic characteristics like the presence of alternative splicing, which can create long gaps between common sequences, the highly dynamic isoform expression levels, which create regions with high coverage and low coverage, can pose difficulties to these tools, since they are not present in the DNA level, and thus probably not modelled.
-Ultimately, it is not simple to choose which error corrector to use, mainly if all your options are tailored for correcting genomic long reads.
-This tool aims at filling this gap, by evaluating the quality of correction of different error correctors when applied to a RNA long reads dataset.
-This tool is not suited to evaluate how well the tools perform on correction DNA long reads.
-It can help users choose which error corrector to use on a specific transcritome dataset.
+Long-read sequencing technologies offer promising alternatives to high-throughput short read sequencing, especially in the context of RNA-sequencing.
+However these technologies are currently hindered by high error rates that affect analyses such as the identification of isoforms, exon boundaries, open reading frames, and the creation of gene catalogues.
+Due to the novelty of such data, computational methods are still actively being developed and options for the error-correction of RNA-sequencing long reads remain limited.
+LR_EC_analyser can be applied to evaluate the extent to which existing long-read DNA error correction methods are capable of correcting long reads.
+It not only reports classical error-correction metrics but also the effect of correction on long read connectivity (impacts the inference of transcript structure and exon coupling), gene families, isoform diversity, bias toward the major isoform, and splice site detection.
+An application of this method to cDNA Nanopore reads can be found at https://www.biorxiv.org/content/early/2018/11/23/476622 .

 # Example on a real dataset
 To know if LR_EC_analyser is useful for you, you can check the latest tool report on a Mouse RNA ONT 1D reads evaluating the following correctors:
-LoRDEC, NaS, PBcR, proovread, canu, daccord, LoRMA, MECAT, and pbdagcon here: [http://leoisl.gitlab.io/LR_EC_analyser_support/](http://leoisl.gitlab.io/LR_EC_analyser_support/)
+LoRDEC, NaS, PBcR, proovread, canu, daccord, LoRMA, MECAT, pbdagcon here: http://leoisl.gitlab.io/LR_EC_analyser_support/

 # Installing